Ttesori/100-days/README.md

 ## 1/25/2022 (Day 20)

+- Continued coding new portfolio design; tweaked colors and a bit of functionality on MathChamp to make it more accessible.

 ## 1/24/2022 (Day 19)

 - Worked on new portfolio design, began coding with accessibility in mind!